A Guide to New Mexico’s Golf Cart and LSV Laws

 • Golf cart operations are restricted to specific facilities

-• Drivers may only operate golf carts between sunrise and sunset
+• Drivers may only operate golf carts between sunrise and sunset, ensuring they do not exceed the speed limit of 20 miles per hour

 • All golf carts must have safe tires and steering wheels